Kritchanaxt/Kritchanaxt/README.md

-<h1 align="center">Hello, I'm Kritchanat</h1>
+<h1 align="center">Hello 👋🏻, I'm Kritchanat</h1>

 🧬 About me
 ----------------------------
-* 🧑🏻‍🎓 Student at Kasetsart University.
-* 📡 I’m looking for help with Exploring New Technologies.

 * 🎧 I’m currently learning more about iOS Deverloper.

+* 🚀 I’m looking for help with Exploring New Technologies.

+* ✉️  You can contact me at kritchanat.ios@gmail.com

 * 🏀 Fun fact: My favorite sport is basketball.

 💫 My Skills